isyuricunha-zz/isyuricunha/README.md

 ### Hi there 👋

+Talk to me about Video Games, Codes, Star Wars, dogs, or theater.
+Waiting for my upgrade to 5G.

 <!--
 **garotogordo/garotogordo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.